top of page

 Project Self-Sufficiency Executive Director Deborah Berry-Toon

 How can we help you this season?
-If your career skills need a boost or you need a group of supportive friends to help you navigate through a personal or parenting challenge, we invite you to give us a call.
+If your career skills need a boost or you need a group of supportive friends to help you through a personal or parenting challenge, we invite you to give us a call.
 If you are in a place where you can give back, we would be delighted to give you a tour of our campus and help you identify where your contribution can make the most impact.

 With gratitude,